The Skinny on Hormones: Eating Your Way to Success

 In the critical developmental years of adolescence, nutrition plays a pivotal role in shaping not only the physical body but also the intricate hormonal systems that govern growth, metabolism, and overall health.
 This article explores the stark differences in hormone production between adolescents who consume adequate nutrition and those who experience prolonged caloric deficits.

-Hormones are chemical messengers that regulate various physiological processes, and during adolescence, they are crucial for growth spurts, reproductive development, and metabolic changes.
+Hormones are chemical messengers that regulate various physiological processes, and during adolescence, they are crucial for growth spurts, and metabolic changes.
 Key hormones in this phase include growth hormone (GH), insulin-like growth factor 1 (IGF-1), testosterone, estrogen, and thyroid hormones.
 Adequate nutrition is essential for the optimal production and function of these hormones.

 The hormonal imbalances caused by inadequate nutrition during adolescence can have lasting effects.
 For instance, impaired bone density due to reduced growth hormone and IGF-1 levels can increase the risk of osteoporosis later in life.
 Additionally, chronic undernutrition may lead to persistent metabolic issues, such as insulin resistance, affecting overall health and well-being.